ryank22/ryank22.github.io/essays/Living-life-independently.md

 date: 2018-01-19
 labels:
 future goals, knowledge, experiences

+summary: My experiences, decision-making and dreams prior to and during college.
 ---

 After graduating from High School, I was still unsure of what direction to take and what field to get in to.
 It had been a long standing